 1. A complete line of products

-At a life insurance company, financial security advisors go out of their way to meet with you, assess your financial needs and help you come up with a comprehensive financial plan that considers every aspect of your financial life.
+At a life insurance company, financial security advisors go out of their way to meet with you in person or virtually, assess your financial needs and help you come up with a comprehensive financial plan that considers every aspect of your financial life.
 Most financial institutions can’t match the extensive range of products offered at insurance companies, particularly when it comes to protecting your estate.

 2. Protection from creditors